-THE FALL OF THE HOUSE OF USHER debuts exclusively on BLO's operabox.tv, starting Jan.
-29, 2021, available on-demand (\$20 for a seven-day rental).
+THE FALL OF THE HOUSE OF USHER debuts on BLO's operabox.tv streaming service, starting Jan.
+29, 2021.
+It is made available on-demand (\$10 for a seven-day rental).
+MEDIA NOTE: On-demand price was revised on Jan.
+12.

 Operabox.tv subscribers can access the film two days earlier, on Jan.
-27. (Subscriptions are available at blo.org/operaboxtv.)
+27. (Subscriptions and information about student discounts are available at blo.org/operaboxtv.)
 Operabox.tv is available at the operabox.tv website and through branded apps available on Apple, Google, Amazon and Roku platforms.